FateEvent/Born2BeRoot/walkthrough.md

 ## STEP 6 - Configuring Cron Jobs

-All you need to do now, is to configure the script which will show up on all of your terminal windows every ten minutes, the monitoring.sh.
+All you need to do now, is to configure the script which will show up on all of your terminal windows every ten minutes, the monitoring.sh, that I put in `/usr/local/bin/`.
 To find some of the information you need, it is necessary for you to install net-tools.

 	$ sudo apt install net-tools